Dennis198/DotSerial/README.md

 # DotSerial

-DotSerial is a lightweight C# library for serializing and deserializing .NET objects.
+DotSerial is a lightweight cross-platform C# library for serializing and deserializing .NET objects.
 It allows developers to easily mark properties for serialization using a simple attribute, and provides functionality to save and load objects from files in different data serialization formats.